 Why?
 Because knowledge can only take us so far.
 But until we don’t actually believe what we’re told by experiencing it first hand, it’s all going to blow up in our face when there’s chaos around!

-So, if you have a learning plan, I want you to start thinking about creating an absorption plan too.
+So, if you have a learning plan, I want you to start thinking about creating an embodiment plan, too.

 Before we start, I want to share a beautiful analogy that I heard in a recent spiritual retreat.
 Internalization was explained as similar to eating.

-If we went ahead and chewed the food a little, but then spit it out, we would get some value out of it.
-This is what we do, when we usually read endless spiritual articles or keep hopping from one workshop to the other.
+If we chewed the food a little but then spit it out, we would get some value out of it.
+This is what we do when we usually read endless spiritual articles or keep hopping from one workshop to the other.

-But how do we know what needs to be chewed, what should be internalized?
+But how do we know what needs to be chewed and what should be internalized?

-This was asked to me by one of my clients, as I explained the analogy to them.
+One of my clients asked me this as I explained the analogy to them.
 It’s a great question!
-And I want to remind you, that just like food tastes bad to our mouth and we’re able to reject it, the same is true for spiritual knowledge.
+And I want to remind you that just like food tastes bad to our mouths and we’re able to reject it, the same is true for spiritual knowledge.

-When something doesn’t resonate with us, we have an internal radar, a sense of discretion or discernment, which tells us, this is off.
+When something doesn’t resonate with us, our internal radar, a sense of discretion or discernment, tells us it’s off.

-Sometimes, it may happen that we eat our food and get a sore stomach afterwards.
-Same is for spiritual knowledge.
+Sometimes, we eat our food and get a sore stomach afterwards.
+The same is true for spiritual knowledge.
 Try to put things into practice.
-If over time, they make you feel worse, you’ll know they don’t work.
+If, over time, they make you feel worse, you’ll know they don’t work.

-Having understood the need for internalization in a magnified way, let’s look at the actual ways in which you can do this!
+Having understood the need for internalization in a magnified way, let’s look at the actual ways you can do this!

 #1 – Take a nap.

-I put this as the first point because that’s my favorite thing to do!
-Well, second to eating chocolate chip cookies.
-Anyway… How is napping relevant to spirituality or internalization?
+I put this as the first point because napping is my favourite thing to do—well, second to eating chocolate chip cookies.
+Anyway, how is napping relevant to embodying spiritual knowledge?

-You not only unwind the conscious mind and allow your system to ‘reboot’, you also give the subconscious mind added time to process recent events.
-This added time is especially essential if you’re not someone that gets a full 8-hour sleep at night (as is true for probably every single one of us, except babies).
+You not only unwind the conscious mind and allow your system to ‘reboot’, but you also give the subconscious mind added time to process recent events.
+This added time is especially essential if you don’t get a full 8 hours of sleep at night (as is true for probably every single one of us, except babies).

 Does the 8-hour rule really matter?
 Actually, yes.
-The book Why We Sleep will prove this better with deep scientific research and evidence, but to give you an idea of what happens, this is what I can sum up.
+The book Why We Sleep will prove this better with deep scientific research and evidence, but to give you an idea of what happens, I can sum up this.

-When we’re sleeping, our mind has the opportunity to sort through the day’s thoughts, and decide what’s relevant and what’s not.
+When we’re sleeping, our mind can sort through the day’s thoughts and decide what’s relevant and what’s not.
 This is why, sometimes, we have weird dreams.
 Now, if we don’t get enough sleep, we start facing challenges like –

 - Deteriorating mental and gut health (because your body actually heals when you sleep, which it isn’t able to do now);